milkschen/leviosam2/README.md

 # levioSAM: accurate and efficient lift-over of alignments

-LevioSAM lifts over alignments accurately and efficiently using a VCF or a chain file.
+LevioSAM2 lifts over alignments accurately and efficiently using a chain file.

 ## Features